greyes69/MarkovChains-LongTimeBehavior/README.md

+## Generating sample paths of finite Markov Chains

+This code simulates the dynamics of a finite Markov chain given:

+- The size of the chain (K)
+- The transition matrix
+- The initial state (an integer between 1 and K)
+- The number of time steps
+- The number of simulations
+- A small number of simulations to be graphed

+Output:

+- The  evolution of a small number of sample paths
+- The proportion of final states (histogram and actual values)

+## Note: ##

-Given a finite Markov Chain, this code simulates the dynamics starting from any given state for any given number of time steps.
-The simulation is repeated as many times as given.
-The output  optionally includes the  evolution for some of the experiments and the proportion of final states.
-If the transition matrix is regular, the limit distribution is the stationary one, given by the eigenvector with eigenvalue =1 (experimental confirmation of Perron-Frobenius Theorem).
+If the transition matrix is regular, the limit distribution (proportion) is the stationary one, given by the eigenvector with eigenvalue =1 (Perron-Frobenius Theorem).